 Job market in Russia

 Moscow and St. Petersburg are Russia’s main economic centers offering the best job opportunities.
-The overall unemployment rate is Russia was measured at 6.3% in July 2020.
-This is an increase of around 30% since the start of the year, although this is largely down to the effects of Covid-19.
+The overall unemployment rate in Russia was measured at 6.3% in July 2020.
+This is an increase of around 30% since the start of the year, although this is largely down to the effects of COVID-19.

 Moscow has the highest employment rate in Russia and its labor force makes up around a quarter of Russia’s total GDP.